germinateplatform/germinate-server/docs/setup.md

 ## Proxy

 If Germinate is sitting behind a proxy, further setup may be required.
-We'll give an example that shows you how to set up Apache to properly work with Germinate.
+We'll give an example that shows you how to set up Apache and Nginx to properly work with Germinate.

+### Germinate running on sub-path of domain
+#### Apache
 ```
 # Allow rewrite rules
 RewriteEngine on